jasrub/indistinguishableFrom-MAS.s65/_posts/2016-03-29-deception.md

 There is a list of things a developer can do using [Facebooks API](https://developers.facebook.com/docs/graph-api/common-scenarios):

-* Publishing new Status Updates
+* Publish new Status Updates
-* Uploading Photos, Videos and Creating Photo Albums
+* Upload Photos, Videos and Create Photo Albums
-* Sharing Links
+* Share Links
-* Responding to Events
+* Respond to Events

 ![facebook's API posting status]({{site.baseurl}}/img/deception/facebook_api.png)

-These make my vacation hide out really easy, with the Virtual Life Creator:
+These make my vacation hide out really easy, with the OOO-ITO:
 The tool receives access to my Facebook account.
 It initially scans all the posts I wrote in the last 2 years. and the different images I uploaded.
 During the scan, the tool detects the frequency in which I post on Facebook and the type of interactions I usually post.
-Now, I select a location I want people to think I’m in, and a mood they want me to think I’m in.
+Now, I select a location I want people to think I’m in.

 The tool now manages my Facebook account.
-It sources images from around the web that are taken in my desired location, and adds me on them.
+It sources images from around the web that are taken in my desired location, and adds me to them.

 ![random phrases from the web]({{site.baseurl}}/img/deception/smart_phrases.png)
 *random phrases from the web*